Premkumar2312-pw/DSA-COMPLETE-GUIDE/README.md

 # 📚 Complete DSA Course 🚀

-Welcome to the **Complete DSA Guide** repository!
+Welcome to the **Complete DSA Course** repository!
 This repository is a comprehensive guide to mastering **Data Structures and Algorithms (DSA)** from scratch.
 Whether you are a beginner looking to build a strong foundation or an experienced programmer aiming to strengthen your problem-solving skills, this repo is for you.

+## 🌟 What are Data Structures and Algorithms?

+### 📌 Data Structures

+A **Data Structure** is a way of organizing and storing data so that it can be accessed and modified efficiently.
+It defines the layout and format of data in memory.

+#### ✅ Types of Data Structures:

+1. **Linear Data Structures:**
+   * Arrays, Linked Lists, Stacks, Queues.
+2. **Non-Linear Data Structures:**
+    Trees, Graphs.
+3. **Hash-Based Data Structures:**
+   * Hash Tables, Hash Maps.

+### 📌 Algorithms
+An **Algorithm** is a step-by-step procedure to perform a specific task or solve a problem.
+The efficiency of an algorithm is measured based on time complexity and space complexity.

+#### ✅ Types of Algorithms:

+1. **Search Algorithms:** Linear Search, Binary Search.
+2. **Sorting Algorithms:** Bubble Sort, Quick Sort, Merge Sort.
+3. **Graph Algorithms:** BFS, DFS, Dijkstra's Algorithm.
+4. **Dynamic Programming:** Fibonacci Series, Knapsack Problem.
+5. **Greedy Algorithms:** Prim’s Algorithm, Kruskal’s Algorithm.
+6. **Backtracking Algorithms:** N-Queens, Sudoku Solver.

 ## 🚀 Why This Repo?